kotools/samples/README.md

 your examples are not only available online but also accessible directly in the IDE during development.

+Currently, **Kotools Samples is not available yet**, but will **support the Kotlin/JVM platform** starting from its first release.
-Currently, **Kotools Samples supports the Kotlin/JVM platform**, and **Kotlin Multiplatform support is planned for future releases**, allowing for even more flexibility and broader application of the plugin.
+**Kotlin Multiplatform support is planned for future releases**, allowing for even more flexibility and broader application of the plugin.

 [kotlin]: https://kotlinlang.org
 [kotlin-embedded-badge]: https://img.shields.io/badge/Embedded_Kotlin-1.8.22-blue?logo=kotlin